janiwo/refugee_project/README.md

 # refugee_project
-This repository is used to manage data and code for our master thesis project
+This repository is used to manage data and code for our master thesis project.
+It includes our thesis defense presentation.

 # Abstract
 In a changing media environment that is now largely considered to be hybrid, social media is becoming an increasingly important tool for the creation and dissemination of news stories.
 This creates a new form of framing ­ called networked framing ­ where users can partake in the creation of narratives regarding different subjects.